ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Attestation Results are the output of RATS.

-Assessment of Attestation Results is be multi-faceted and out-of-scope for the RATS architecture.
+Assessment of Attestation Results is be multi-faceted and out-of-scope for the  architecture.

 If appropriate Endorsements about the Attester are available, Known-Good-Values about the Attester are available, and if the Attester is capable of creating believable Evidence - then the Verifier is able to create Attestation Results that enable Relying Parties to establish a level of confidence in the trustworthiness of the Attester.

 The Asserter role and the format for Known-Good-Values and Endorsements are not subject to standardization at this time.
 The current verticals already include provisions for encoding and/or distributing these objects.

-## Message Flows
+## Message Flows {#messageflows}

+Two distinct flows have been identified for passage of Evidence and production of Attestation Results.
+It is possible that there are additional situations which are not captured by these two flows.

 {: #passport}
 ### Passport Model